pixie-io/docs.px.dev/content/en/04-tutorials/03-integrations/03-otel.md

 The export target (`px.otel.Data`) describes which columns to use for the corresponding OpenTelemetry fields.
 You specify a column using the same syntax as in a regular query: `df.column_name` or `df[‘column_name’]`.
 The columns must reference a column available in the `df` argument or the PxL compiler will throw an error

-## Specifying a collector endpoint and Authentication
+## Specifying a Collector Endpoint and Authentication

 The PxL OpenTelemetry exporter needs to talk with a collector.
 You must specify this information via the `endpoint` parameter: